sequenceiq/blog/source/_posts/2014-07-02-move-applications-between-queues.markdown

 ---
 layout: post
-title: "Move applications between queues"
+title: "Re-prioritize running jobs with YARN schedulers"
 date: 2014-07-02 10:20:05 +0200
 comments: true
 categories: [Hadoop, Scheduler]
 published: false
 author: Krisztian Horvath
 ---
+At SequenceIQ we run different applications all within the same Hadoop YARN cluster.
+Often the deployed Hadoop stack is a multi-tenant and multi-application and runtime setup - and as usual for a scenario as such end users will try to use or book as much cluster capacity as possible.
+A great help for solving these problems are YARN schedulers - however in our case due to certain SLA and QoS requirements we needed to step further.
+We have invested a great effort to build custom YARN schedulers, learn about application insights (check our [blog post](http://blog.sequenceiq.com/blog/2014/05/01/mapreduce-job-profiling-with-R/) about how we use R to profile running jobs) and we would like to share our experience with the community.
+Lets dig into technical details.

-In YARN, the ResourceManager's most important role is the scheduling (-allocating available resources in the cluster) between competing applications.
+In YARN, one of the ResourceManager's most important role is the scheduling (allocating available resources in the cluster) between competing applications.
 It doesn't care about per-application states nor internal flows and optimizations, but the overall resource requirements of each application.
-Currently there are 3 different scheduler implementations exist: FIFO, Fair, Capacity.
+Currently there are 3 different scheduler implementations available: FIFO, Fair, Capacity.

-Going back few weeks in time we wrote about how to configure the [CapacityScheduler](http://blog.sequenceiq.com/blog/2014/03/14/yarn-capacity-scheduler/) and use different queue setups and many people realized the lack of knowledge of how these schedulers work and asked us to explain them briefly.
-Good news, we didn't forget about you.
-We're going to start a series where we'll explain them a little bit detailed with fancy diagrams.
+Going back a few weeks in time we blogged about how to configure the [CapacityScheduler](http://blog.sequenceiq.com/blog/2014/03/14/yarn-capacity-scheduler/) and use different queue setups.
+Based on the feedbacks we have received we realized that there is a lack of knowledge about how these schedulers work and many people have asked to fill that gap.
+Good news that we didn't forget about you.
+We're going to start a post series where we'll explain them a little bit detailed with fancy diagrams and code examples.

-But before doing that, let's visit a concrete problem we encountered while we're developing our product.
+But before doing that, let's visit a concrete problem we encountered while we were developing our product stack.
-We wanted to use the CapacityScheduler, but for different reasons move the submitted applications to different queues to achieve priority between them (quick reminder: queues are either a composition of other queues or a collection of applications, forming a tree).
+We wanted to use the CapacityScheduler, but for different reasons (SLA and QoS) move the submitted applications between different queues to set a priority among them - at runtime (quick reminder: queues are either a composition of other queues or a collection of applications, forming a tree).
-Priority between applications isn't a thing yet, only priorities between tasks within the application.
+Cross application priorites can't be configured yet, only priorities between tasks within the application.
 The only problem is if you check the code you'll find this:

 ```java
 @Override
   public String moveApplication(ApplicationId appId, String newQueue) throws YarnException {